loopbackio/loopback.io/pages/en/lb4/Application.md

     // This is where you would do whatever is necessary before stopping your
     // app (graceful closing of connections, flushing buffers, etc) console.log('Widget application is shutting down...')
+    // The superclass stop method will call stop on all servers that are
+    // bound to the application.
     await super.stop();
   }
 }